All Episodes

 Scott made the announcement with the aim of making it more difficult for presidents in the future to be impeached, saying that the United States should never again have to suffer from this partisan hackery.

-So he's proposing an amendment for the Constitution that would require a supermajority vote of three-fifths of the House in order to approve the articles of impeachment instead of the current threshold of a simple majority.
+So he's proposing an amendment for the Constitution that would require a supermajority vote of three-fifths of the House in order to approve the Articles of Impeachment instead of the current threshold of a simple majority.

-I don't know, probably not.
+I don't know.

-Uh, but it could.
+But it could.

 O'Ran Paul is getting attacked by John Brennan for reading the name of the whistleblower.